 If you, like many women, store fat on your thighs, it’s probably the last place you’ll lose fat.
 This can be frustrating, but don’t get discouraged.
-If you stick to the program you’ll definitely see some changes taking place.
+If you stick to these thigh workouts, you’ll definitely see some changes taking place.

-The exercises in this 30 day thigh challenge will support your goals in so many ways.
+The thigh exercises in this 30 day leg challenge will support your goals in so many ways.

 And for an extra fat-blasting bonus, kettlebell swings are performed 2-3 times each week to really maximize your calorie burn.
 Exactly how much can kettlebells help in your fat loss venture?
 Well, a study performed by the American Council on Exercise found that during a 20-minute kettlebell workout subjects burned an average of 20.2 calories per minute!
 So, ya, it’s a pretty effective tool.